core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

    - In order to run KUDOS in no-FS mode, a peer must have Bootstrap Master Secret and Bootstrap Master Salt available as stored on disk.

 * A peer that is a non-CAPABLE device MUST support the no-FS mode.
-Note that an exception described in {{non-capable-fs-mode}} exists for non-CAPABLE devices that lack Bootstrap material to use for a KUDOS execution.
+Note that an exception described in {{non-capable-fs-mode}} exists for non-CAPABLE devices that lack Bootstrap Master Secret and Bootstrap Master Salt.

 * A peer that is a CAPABLE device MUST support the FS mode and the no-FS mode.